rafaelponte25/expert-garbanzo/Terraform/simpleCloudStorageS3/readme.txt

 Hello AWS!

-This is my first S3 upload using Terraform! :D
+This is my second S3 upload using Terraform! :D